QuentinOchem/ada-spark-rfcs/considered/rfc-borrow.md

    end; -- at this stage, V2 get back the borrowed value V1
 ```

-Note that this synax works for dynamic object too - at compilation time, a
+Note that this synax works for dynamic objects too - at compilation time, a
 straighforward implementation is to generate a temporary for the borrowed
 pointer in order to be able to restore it, so that: